 Regular card stock is the most affordable option, but a premium or thicker stock will result in a sturdier card.
 Some card stock is coated in plastic or made from linen, and if you print your own cards, you may have to test whether your machine can handle this special paper.

 The average business card is printed on stock that is 14 to 20 points thick (1 point = 1/1,000 of an inch), though you can purchase stock as thick as 32 points.
 Don’t use anything less than 14 point stock.
-It will make your cards seem chintzy.
+It will make your cards seem cheap.
 Spend a bit extra on thicker paper to make your cards look more professional.

-If you plan to print on both sides of your card, choose a thicker stock so that you can’t see the other side and so the ink won’t bleed through during the printing process.
+If you plan to print on both sides of your card, choose a thicker stock so that you can’t see through to the other side and so the ink won’t bleed through during the printing process.
 Look for business card stock created specifically for two-sided printing.

 You can choose between a gloss (shiny) or matte finish for your cards.
 If you have a lot of images or graphics on your card, a glossy finish will help them pop.
 If your card is mostly text, a matte finish lends a classic and traditional look to your card.